Take your baking skills to the next level by making this soft, delicious, and soft homemade Braided Bread!

 Frequently Asked Questions

-Braiding bread is also called Challah, a popular tradition in Jewish bread.
+Braided breads are also called Challah, a popular tradition in Jewish bread.
 It is usually made for celebrations and ceremonial occasions.

-How do you braid bread?
+How do you eat braided bread?

 Braided Bread (VIDEO)